Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Methods

-\acknowledgments \textit{Acknowledgments.} The work in Madrid was supported by Spanish Ministry of Science and Innovation (PID2021-124585NB-C32 and TED2021-130196B-C22).
-F.G.A. also acknowledges financial support from the Spanish Ministry of Science and Innovation through the Mar\'ia de Maeztu Programme for Units of Excellence in R\&D (CEX2018-000805-M).
+\acknowledgments \textit{Acknowledgments.} The work in Madrid was supported by Spanish Ministry of Science and Innovation (PID2021-124585NB-C32, TED2021-130196B-C22 and PID2024-155399NB-I00).
+F.G.A. also acknowledges financial support from the Spanish Ministry of Science and Innovation through the Mar\'ia de Maeztu Programme for Units of Excellence in R\&D (CEX2023-001316-M) and TEC-2024/TEC-380 (Mag4TIC-CM) project.
 The work in Trondheim was supported by the Research Council of Norway through Grant No. 323766 and its Centres of Excellence funding scheme Grant No. 262633 “QuSpin.”
 Support from Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway, project NN9577K, is acknowledged.

 $^{\dag}$P.T. and J.B.T. contributed equally to the manuscript.